Helion55/DevSecOps-on-Netflix-Clone/README.md

    - Scanning the Docker Images.

 3. Kuberntes
-   - Running the whole applications on.
+   - Running the whole application.

 4. ArgoCD
    - Implementing the Continuous Deployment.